amankumar100/Object-Detection/README.md

 Libraries - OpenCV
 Other requirement have been provided in this repository.

-for this download this 2 from cmd:
+for this run this 2 commands from cmd:

    pip install opencv-python-headless